amirdelfan/EncryptionExampleRSA/README.md

 Key Exchange: Asymmetric encryption (RSA) is used to securely exchange a symmetric key.

 Data Encryption: Symmetric encryption (AES) is used to encrypt the actual data using the exchanged symmetric key.

+!
+Here's a summary of the data you should send to the receiving party for them to decrypt the information:

+Encrypted Data: The actual data encrypted using AES.

+Encrypted AES Key: The AES symmetric key encrypted with the receiver's public RSA key.

+Initialization Vector (IV): The IV used during the AES encryption process.

+Example:
+When you're done encrypting the data, you'll have these three items, which you can convert to base64 for easy storage and transfer:

+Encrypted Data (Base64): The AES-encrypted data.

+Encrypted AES Key (Base64): The RSA-encrypted AES key.

+IV (Base64): The IV used for AES encryption.